Detection probability "enhancement" and "unfair sampling" in Bell inequalities: On recent tests

+Assuming again $\Delta_{i,B}(a), \Delta_{A,j}(b) \geq \Delta_{i,j}(a,b)$, we arrive to results analogous to those of the genuine case.
 In any case, \textit{local coincidences should not be ignored in a test of either the genuine or non-genuine Clauser-Horne inequality}, something particularly sensitive when such test is focused on the lower bound (i.e., when we evaluate if $\beta \geq -1$).
 Usually this issue is (allegedly) taken care of by correcting $\eta_{\rm crit}$ (critical detection rate) based on some ``background'' estimation; again, not enough as argued at the beginning of the section.